andreaporotti/smart-admin-search/README.txt

 4. The keyboard shortcut to open the search box can be configured in the settings page.

 == Changelog ==

+**1.1.1 [2021-07-18]**

+- Tested with WordPress 5.8.
+- Fixed a bug with jQuery 3.6.0 and Select2 preventing auto focus on the search field.
+- Changed style of the search field close icon.
+- Updated IT translations.

 **1.1.0 [2021-04-05]**